zenobi-us/zenobi-us/content/posts/2014-05-01-bust-the-cache-out-of-it.md

 It's a strategy made popular due to how the majority of the www internet works, a story told with two major actors:

 - Caching Proxies, many of which exist between your browser and the websites you visit.
-- Your Browser: nuff said.
+- Your Browser: how it interprets the response headers.

 Many of them are configured in different ways, but mostly they exist to alleviate the amount of data being moved around at the extremities.

-The affects on websites isn't apparent until you try to update some external asset files (images, javascript, stylehseets, fonts, etc).
+The affects on websites isn't apparent until you try to update some external asset files (images, javascript, stylesheets, fonts, etc).
 When people visit your site in the initial version their browser and all the caching proxies saved copies of the assets.
 When you updated those assets, your browser and the caching proxies only determine if they need to get a new copy based on a few bits of meta data (most of which the average webserver doesn't deliver).
 The end result is that your website starts having problems due to incorrect stylesheets, scripts and fonts.

 ## An initial strategy